Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 4

+### Day 34: March 6, 2025

+Finished the relevant lectures for Listening learning app and spent the remainder of the day on frontend development from scratch.
+I used chatgpt, bolt, and then Claude and copilot.
+Added a comprehensive test suite to improve stability.
+Finalized frontend structure and added a comprehensive test suite to the project.
+Submitted week 1 form.

+### Day 32-33: March 4-5, 2025

+Caught up on the official lectures on OPEA implementations, megaservice, troubleshooting and the Listening Learning App.
+Took detailed notes on service orchestration, AI model integration, and megaservice workflows.
+I want to build a megaservice and spent time understanding how to make it work.

+### Day 31: March 3, 2025

+Focused on OPEA architecture, refining the structure of microservices and megaservices.
+Implemented the Ollama-based microservice for structured query generation.
+Worked on the Vocab Importer, setting up a Flask app running on Docker and successfully connecting it to Ollama for generating grouped word responses.

 ### Day 30: March 2, 2025

 - Continued working on OPEA microservices and megaservices, focusing on integrating different models with Ollama.
 Successfully configured multiple models to run within the same environment, improving flexibility for AI-powered language tasks.